And Is Organic Better or Just a Fad?

-Some products and brands are also called “free-range” and “hormone-free” that can be mistaken for 100% organic.
+Some products and brands are also called “free-range” and “hormone-free,” which can be mistaken for 100% organic.
 Consumers must be aware of the various classifications.
-Otherwise, they might feel deceived or short-changed especially given the fact that organic products are really much more expensive.
+Otherwise, they might feel deceived or short-changed, especially given that organic products are really much more expensive.

 2. Nutritional Claims

-USDA also makes no claim that organic food is safer or more nutritious.
+USDA also does not claim that organic food is safer or more nutritious.

 3. Environmental Repercussions

-Although it is true that farming and animal raising in organic systems employ a lot of environment-friendly measures, there are still a lot of negative effects of this rising global trend.
+Although farming and animal raising in organic systems indeed employ a lot of environment-friendly measures, there are still a lot of adverse effects of this rising global trend.

-Products that are grown and produced in far-flung countries but are compliant with USDA’s requirements can still get its seal of approval.
+Products grown and produced in far-flung countries but compliant with USDA’s requirements can still get their seal of approval.
 This means that these goods still need to be shipped and imported and transferred from overseas, and then state to state, increasing carbon footprint.

-The cost for the production of organic beef and lamb, as well as the discharge of nitrogen and greenhouse gases per kilo of meat, is much higher compared to conventional means.
+The cost for the production of organic beef and lamb and the discharge of nitrogen and greenhouse gases per kilo of meat is much higher than conventional means.

-Organic production requires more land.
-This limits its sustainability if space for food production and energy crops is scarce.
+Organic production requires more land which limits its sustainability if space for food production and energy crops is scarce.

 Go Organic, Go Local